 - regular visits from a supervising social worker to offer advice and support to foster careers and their families

-- holiday allowance – 2 weeks holiday payment when no child in placement up to £400 per annum
+- holiday allowance – 2 weeks holiday payment up to £400 per annum

 - access to our psychology service for help and advice

-- a Saturday conference twice a year – our 2015 first conference is on De-escalation - managing difficult and aggressive behaviour
+- a Saturday conference at least once a year – our 2015 first conference was on De-escalation - managing behaviour

 - outings and social events for carers and their families